"Motivation is the art of getting people to do what you want them to do because they want to do it."

 Whether you're looking for new gains or to reduce costly turnover, praise is one of the simplest tools at your disposal.
 It's why Hall of Fame football coach, Bill Walsh said, "Few things offer greater return on less investment than praise.”

-Now that we understand it's importance, let's get specific so you can start praising today.
+Now that we understand its importance, let's get specific, so you can start praising today.

 - Frequent: As we learned with Gallup's research above, the key is to recognize each employee weekly.
 Even your best people benefit from knowing you appreciate their consistently solid work.